• Skip to content

 Studies have found that aloe vera is antibacterial and can prevent fungus and bacteria from multiplying within the colon.

-These antiseptic agents target bacteria, mold, viruses and fungi – all of which can be root causes of autoimmunity.
+Many antiseptic agents, such as salicylic acid, sulfur, and phenols, are found in aloe vera.
+These antiseptic agents target bacteria, mold, viruses, and fungi – all of which can be root causes of autoimmunity.
 Aloe vera’s strong anti-viral properties have made it a particularly great option for various herpes viruses, including the Epstein-Barr virus, which are often triggers of Hashimoto’s.
+[43]

-While I feel there needs to be more research done on this plant and its biofilm busting power, we do know that several pathogens can be triggering to Hashimoto’s, and often a biofilm agent is necessary, so aloe vera may help in this regard.
+While I feel there needs to be more research done on this plant and its biofilm-busting power, we do know that several pathogens can trigger Hashimoto’s symptoms, and often a biofilm agent is necessary, so aloe vera may help in this regard.
 You can read more about treating underlying infections to reverse Hashimoto’s here.
-When working with clients, I often see patients thyroid antibodies reduce when we treat underlying infections and pathogens.

 Immune Health